mdeguzis/RetroRig/README.md

 RetroRig is shell script to setup a Linux x86_64 system  with several emulators, and XBMC as graphical front end.The inspiration for doing this lies almost completely with the RetroPie Project.
 I wanted to provide something similar, but with XBMC, x86_64, and my favorite interface, "Rom Collection Browser."
-This project is intended to be run on Ubuntu (currently 14.04 LTS) with an wireless Xbox 360 Controller.
+This project is intended to be run on Ubuntu (currently 14.04 LTS) a gamepad / controller.
-At some point in the future, I want to try and branch this to other distributions if possible, as well as accomodate other controllers.
+At some point in the future, I want to try and branch this to other distributions if possible.
 Please see the release-roadmap file for ideas and future plans.

 I invite you to challenge the configs and scripts to help improve my ultimate goal to provide an easy way to get up and running with RetroGaming on x86_64 Linux systems.
 Pull requests or Issues are very much welcome!
+Please see the AUTHORS file in the root directory for all the awesome people that contribute to this project.

+You can follow RetroRig's development by staring the github.com page, or by joining the IRC channel `#retrorig-dev` located under the irc.freenode.net network.
+The main op is me "ProfessorKaos64".

 **Please be advised:**
 RetroRig requires sudo access to inject the xboxdrv